tanishqyaduka/movie-recommender/README.md

 # Movie_recommender
-This is a website which
+This is a website which recommends top movies which are similar to the movie searched.